 Aging is indeed likely to blame for my slightly snaggle-toothed smile, according to Kendall Park, New Jersey-based orthodontist Richard D’Avanzo, DMD.

 “When you age, you get gray, wrinkles, and your teeth shift,” Dr. D’Avanzo says.
 The change happens gradually, but most people start to notice it in their 30s and 40s.
 “When everything else starts to go,” jokes Dr. D’Avanzo.

 Even people who had orthodontic intervention when they were younger notice their teeth shifting with age.
 “As soon as braces are removed or you stop wearing a retainer, the teeth start to move again,” says Dr. D’Avanzo.

 Why do teeth shift with age?

-What else can cause shifting teeth in adults?
+What causes for shifting teeth in adults?

 Writer Gretchen Voss doesn’t bite her nails or grind her teeth.
-But she did do something in her 30s that her orthodontist suspects caused the gap to open up between her top two front teeth: She had kids.
+But she did something in her 30s that her orthodontist suspects caused the gap to open up between her top two front teeth: She had kids.
 “My orthodontist told me that my teeth moving was probably the result of hormones from pregnancy,” says Gretchen.
 “Stretch marks, deflated boobs, and crooked teeth.
 I mean, seriously?”

 Sign up for more straight talk on oral care from The Impression, plus inside info and special offers from Candid.